yui-mhcp/yui-mhcp/README.md

 All topics are in separate repositories so that it is easier to contribute to a particular topic without carrying about other projects

+\* It is a demonstration code to show how to subclass `BaseModel`.
+I will add a dedicated repository later for general classification (text / image / ...).

+\*\* These projects are available [here](https://github.com/Ananas120/mag) and are developped for a Master thesis' project (about Q&A).
+Once the thesis is finished, and with the authorization of his author, I will continue to maintin it on this github, and extend it to a more general text-generation framework.
+Big thanks to him for extending the project ! :smile:

 ## Objectives and applications